-There are many inventory control practices you can leverage to save money and increase cashflow.
+There are many inventory control practices you can leverage to save money and increase cash flow.
 Start with the seven key areas listed below.

 Set minimum stock levels

-Improve inventory control by setting minimum levels for each of those inventory items that must always be on hand.
+Improve stock control by setting minimum levels for each of those inventory items that must always be on hand.
 When your inventory stock dips below these predetermined levels, you know it is time to order more.

 By holding the bare minimum stock required to meet sales demand you can save money through the reduction of holding costs such as storage, insurance and handling expenses.

 Minimum stock levels will vary by product based on how quickly the item sells, and the lead time required to get products back in stock.
 Monitor minimum stock levels a few times a year to ensure quantities are still relevant and adjust up or down to match current demand.

 A significant way of optimising inventory control is through the ability to predict demand as accurately as possible.
 While many variables make accurate forecasting difficult, there are a few areas to consider when projecting future sales.
 These include, but are not limited to, current market trends, historic sales during the same period in previous years, seasonality, current and projected growth and the general economic climate.